-- The target date for formal thesis submission is April 15.
+- The target date for the formal thesis submission is April 15.
 You do not have all of spring semester to finish your manuscript.

-- By the end of classes, students will receive thesis feedback and have an opportunity to revise their writing.
+- By the end of classes, candidates will receive thesis feedback and have an opportunity to revise their writing.

-- By the end of finals, the students submit the final version of the thesis.
+- By the end of finals, candidates submit the final version of their thesis.

 - Honors candidates participate in and present the findings of their thesis project in a May Honors Symposium.